sjm-practice/hapi-blastoff-bootstrap/README.md

 # hapi-bootstrap
-This project is using a base node/hapi boiler (which is still in progress), to complete the Code School Bootstrap online course.
+This project is using a base node/hapi boiler (which is still in progress), to complete the Code School Bootstrap online course (Blasting Off With Bootstrap).

 ## Notes
 * ...